fergald/acroyoga/tokyo.md

 Everything below welcomes all levels.

-The order is random every you load the page because they are all great and they should all be first sometimes!

 All of the teachers below are available for private lessons, please contact them directly for more information.

+The order is random every time you load the page because they are all great and they should all be first sometimes!

 - **Acroyoyogis** - a daytime outdoor jam at the [big pine tree in Yoyogi park](https://goo.gl/maps/hjEZAWaZSV5nrmCF8).
   Usually every Sunday,